You can use both cross-references and hyperlinks to link to other content. But, each is best suited for different use cases:

 |Target destination||Email addresses, web addresses||Paragraph styles, bookmarks|

-NOTE If you link to a paragraph style or bookmark in a different document, the workflow must be attached to that document too.
+If you link to a paragraph style or bookmark in a different document, the workflow must be attached to that document too.